SatyKrish/aks-csi-storage-drivers/docs/azure-files-static-volume-storage-key.md

 The Azure Files CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure file shares attached to pod as `PersistentVolume`.

-In this sample we will statically create `PersistentVolume` with an existing Azure Files share for use by multiple pods in an AKS cluster.
+In this sample we will statically create `PersistentVolume` with an existing Azure Files share using storage key.
+Kubernetes needs storage key to access the file share, and this cretdential is stored in a Kubernetes Secret.

 ## Setup